 When Daryl LaMonaco purchased a MobileDemand xTablet T8600 in 2007, he had no idea that 10 years later it’d still be a very useful device.
 The tablet was originally purchased to be a point-of-sale terminal in his New Jersey storefront and has since taken on roles as a home PC and a truck-mounted tablet.
 The reliable Windows 7 (was Windows XP for a while) rugged tablet is now tripod-mounted, helping Daryl control his two state-of-the-art telescopes.

-With the tablet mounted to the tripod and connected to the telescope, Daryl is able to control the scope’s movement, switching between and tracking various objects in the sky.
-On a clear night, the high-tech setup has the ability to see deep sky objects including galaxies and nebulas, even through neighboring New York City’s light pollution.
+With the tablet mounted to the tripod and connected to the telescope, Daryl can control the scope’s movement, switching between and tracking various objects in the sky.
+On a clear night, the high-tech setup can see deep sky objects including galaxies and nebulas, even through neighboring New York City’s light pollution.
 While the telescopes are located outside, they can actually be controlled remotely, allowing Daryl to operate the scopes from the comfort of his home.